Frequently Asked Questions - Submitting and using Data

 What is the review process applied to datasets submitted to the eAtlas?

-Data submitted to the eAtlas is reviewed by the editors to ensure that the datasets meet a minimum level of quality prior to publication (see What is the requirements for a dataset to be published in the eAtlas?).
+Data submitted to the eAtlas is reviewed by the eAtlas editors to ensure that the datasets meet the minimum level of quality prior to publication (see What is the requirements for a dataset to be published in the eAtlas?).

 The eAtlas team provides a curated service and will review and attempt to resolve and improve the dataset documentation issues from associated papers and technical reports, clean obvious data errors and reformat the data into open formats for publication.
 Any these issues and questions will be sent back to the researcher for clarification and confirmation.
 Once these issues are resolved the dataset will be published.